 The state attorney general’s office concluded there was insufficient evidence of homicide, and spokesman Chuck Davis said the office has no plans to reopen the investigation.

-Faison, 27, was arrested three days after the murder of policewoman Joyce Carnegie.
-He was among four black men detained in the days after Carnegie was killed.
-The last of the four, Condell Woodson, confessed to the crime and is serving a life sentence.
+Faison, 27, was arrested three days after the killing of policewoman Joyce Carnegie.
+He was among four black men detained in the days after the black police woman was slain.
+The last of the four, Condell Woodson, confessed and is serving a life sentence.

 The officers are Lt.
 Thomas Smith, 37, who retired last year; his brother, Brian Smith, 30; and Paul Carpinteri Jr., 36, Andrew Garth, 31, and Tyrone Payton, 34.
+Payton is black.
 The active officers are on suspension.

 The officers face up to 10 years in prison and a $250,000 fine at sentencing April 18.